BUNN1E5/EdgeSLAM/README.md

 ### Potential Ideas

 Can we use an edge detection algorithm to make it easier to find keypoints as well as remove a lot of noise?
-Octree for holding the landmark points
+Octree for holding the landmark points?

 ## Resourses
 Apparntly Kalman filter is pretty important